Ali7972/Project1/README.md

 # Project1
-this is the first amazon.in project.
+this is the first amazon project.